 Royal cobbler Clive Shilton created the matching shoes, which featured the letters C and D (you guessed it, for Charles and Diana—so sentimental) in pearl-encrusted lace floral appliqués.

 Princess Diana completed the famous look with the Spencer family tiara atop her 40 foot-long veil.
 The cascading bouquet of gardenias, stephanotis, freesias, orchids, lily of the valley, Earl Mountbatten roses (a tribute to Charles's late uncle, Lord Louis Mountbatten), ivy, veronica, and myrtle (a royal wedding tradition), set the tone for 1980s brides looking for that royal touch.

 Much like Catherine, the Duchess of Cambridge's long-sleeved lace Sarah Burton creation, Princess Diana's wedding dress sparked a thousand knockoffs—with the first copycat design hitting a department store just five hours after the royal ceremony.
 Princess Di's big-shouldered dress still stands the test of time and continues to inspire brides, and royal wedding aficionados alike, all over the world.

-More than three decades later, the world's fascination with Princess Diana and her wedding day lives on, with recent never-before-seen photos of the royal nuptials being sold at auction in Boston for over $12,000 last year.
+More than three decades later, the world's fascination with Princess Diana and her wedding day lives on.